aherbert/gdsc-analytics/README.md

 The code is used within the GDSC ImageJ plugins to collect minimal usage information whenever a plugin is run.
 This is done by identifying each ImageJ plugin using the [Document Path](http://goo.gl/a8d4RP#dp) hit parameter and using a `pageview` hit.
-The data is used to determine what parts of the free code are important to the community.
+The data is used to determine what parts of the code are important to the community.

 To comply with the